MaximHelio/MaximHelio.github.io/_pages/about.md

 ---

 I'm originally from Gwangju, South Korea.
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a software developer for three years.
-I'm currently living in the U.S., where I work and study Machine learning approaches to scientific computing.
+I'm currently living in the U.S., where I work and study quantum simulation and machine learning approaches to scientific computing.

 In my free time, I enjoy:
 - **Building** : anything from the ground up (e.g., music, food, software)